kodexlab/eleve/docs/storage.rst

 Storage are mains ``ELeVE`` components.
 They manage langage model (`trie <https://en.wikipedia.org/wiki/Trie>`_ of n-grams) storage and query.

 ``ELeVE`` provide different storages that may be used.
-To a proper documentation of ``ELeVE``'s storage objects API please look at :class:`eleve.memory.MemoryStorage` which is a full-Python implementation that provides the reference API that all other storage follow.
+For a proper documentation of ``ELeVE``'s storage objects API please look at :class:`eleve.memory.MemoryStorage` which is a full-Python implementation that provides the reference API that all other storage follow.

-Basicly two types of storage may be used in function of the needs:
+Two types of storage may be used in function of the needs:

   * **Memory storage** that are fast but limited by RAM size,
   * **Disk storage** that are slower but only limited by disk space.